html-graph/html-graph.github.io/content/getting-started.md

 title: Getting started
 ---

+## Getting started

-First of all lets include library into your project and create canvas.
+First, let's include the library in your project and create a canvas.
+You have several options to do this:
-There are few options:

 1. Via npm

 {{< code lang="bash" >}}
 npm i @html-graph/html-graph
 {{< /code >}}

+and use it like this

 {{< code lang="javascript" >}}
 import { HtmlGraphBuilder } from "@html-graph/html-graph";